 Absent - J Cotter, F McConachie, V Callaghan

-champion for two years later in the 1930's.
-Click here
+18 footer champion four times later in the 1930's.
+Click here for Aberdare photos.

-old Irish songs would be sung around the piano in the living room as the
+occasions old Irish songs would be sung around the piano in the living

-or between then and about 1920 Mary acquired the land at 180
+Street or between then and about 1920 Mary acquired the land at 180

 James Street and subsequently built a rental house on it, similar in

 style to No.182.
-One long term tenant was Constable Potts of the Queensland Police.
+One long term tenant was Constable Potts of the

-Jack joined the Queensland Works Department, Pat worked in the
+Post), Jack joined the Queensland Works Department, Pat worked in the

 State Government Insurance Office (SGIO – now Suncorp-Metway) and Neil

 became a teacher, working at various schools around the state including

 Kangaroo Point, Bulimba and Norman Park.
-He stayed longest at Norman Park,
+He stayed longest at Norman

 classes, before moving to the Correspondence School for a while before